actyp/saas-21/microservices/README.md

 # Implementation with Microservices

-Our microservices communicate with the orchestrator via separate RabbitMQ Queues, as the latter sends the appropriate messages to the microservices, for each HTTP Request it receives.
+Our microservices communicate with the orchestrator via separate RabbitMQ Queues, and the latter sends the appropriate messages to the microservices, for each HTTP Request it receives.

 ![Task screenshot](screenshots/rabbitmq.png)